Dsharma2002/Cards-Game/README.md

 This App is a flash card game app that uses React for basic setup.
 Edit 1: Made cards shuffle and appear on the screen Edit 2: Make user visit cards and check pairing.
+Edit 3: Number of turns by the user is updated and matched cards are always shown.
+Unmatched proceed to code behaviour Edit 4: Deselect wide variations of card to unable user chose more than 2 cards inside of timeout.

 # Getting Started with Create React App